Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 iOSNotificationCenter.ScheduleNotification(notification);
 ```
-You can cancel the notification if it wasn't yet triggered, like this:
+If the notification was not triggered it can be canceled like this:
 ```
 iOSNotificationCenter.RemoveScheduledNotification(notification.Identifier);
 ```